akshayysinngh/Diabetes-Prediction-Using-Machine-Learning/README.md

 # Data Description
 ## BRFSS Dataset:
 The BRFSS notebook primarily follows a structured approach with steps like importing libraries and dataset, data visualization, and data preprocessing.
-However, the notebook does not provide an explicit description of the dataset.

 ## Pima Indians Dataset: